DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Component 3: Theatre Makers in Practice (Written examination: 2 hours 30 minutes 40% of the qualification 80 marks)

 This is the written exam and allows you to write as an audience member, a director, a performer and a designer.
-You will write a live theatre evaluation in response to an argument of a performance you have seen live in the theatre.
+You will write a live theatre evaluation in response to an argument about a performance you have seen live in the theatre.
 You will explore two complete texts – focusing on how they can be realised for performance – and how they could be reimagined for a contemporary audience.

 Entry Requirements